rebremer/pareto-distribution-calculator/README.md

 Key learning in this project is as follows:

 - For alpha values close to 1, extremely large tail values shall be used to compute Pareto E[x] accurately.
-That is, Pareto distribution is truly fat-tailed.
+That is, the Pareto distribution is truly fat-tailed.

 For more information on the Pareto distribution and its properties: